Years ago, two friends sat across from me at their gleaming kitchen table and asked if I thought they should adopt a child.

 “No. Not really,” I said.

 As I gave a little shrug to emphasize the hey-no-big-deal aspect of my adoption, I was rewarded with twin beams across the table.
 They were relieved, yet not the least bit surprised.
 Of course I had been fine.
-Everything would be fine.
-That was the answer they had wanted to hear, the answer they fully expected all along.

 As I think about it now, I know my lie of omission wasn’t just for them.
 It was for me, too.
 At 22, it still felt like a betrayal of myself, of my parents, of my birth parents’ choice to acknowledge the hard parts about being adopted by people who didn’t look like me, and being raised in a place where I never saw any other Koreans.